fenglixa/pipeline-logs-s3/README.md

     make all
     ```

-3. Deploy DaemonSet to collect pods logs to S3:
+3. Deploy DaemonSet to collect Tekton pipeline logs to S3:

     ```
     make deploy